mlochbaum/BQN/implementation/primitive/sort.md

 The name of the game here is "branchless".

 For **Sort**:
-- Insertion sort is best for small data (*maybe* [quadsort](https://github.com/scandum/quadsort), but I worry about the cache footprint if you just sort a small array somewhere in a long loop).
+- For small sizes, it seems best to handle some fixed sizes with sorting networks (see [ipnsort](https://github.com/Voultapher/sort-research-rs)) or merging ([quadsort](https://github.com/scandum/quadsort)), and finish with an insertion sort.
+More code than a plain insertion sort, but significantly faster.
 - Then [counting sort](#distribution-sorts) for 1-byte types (and obviously for 1-bit regardless of length).
 - Branchless [quicksorts](#quicksort) are the solid choice for larger types, particularly since they can track ranges and call counting and other distribution sorts when appropriate.
+- Scanning for runs in order to use a mergesort is probably a good idea though.
 - But for 2- and 4-byte data, [radix sort](#radix-sort) can be a lot faster?
 For 2-byte sort, I think it's a better bridge than fluxsort between insertion and counting sort (but scan for sortedness first); for 4-byte, hard to say.

 **Grade** is basically the same (now that fluxsort gives us a good stable quicksort), except moves get more expensive relative to comparisons.
-Counting sort needs to be switch to the much slower bucket sort.
+Counting sort needs to be changed to the much slower bucket sort.

 A branchless binary search is adequate for **Bins** but in many cases—very small or large `𝕨`, and small range—there are better methods.